What About the Temple of Antichrist?

 Around 180 years before the time of Jesus, during the days of the Greek empire, the Greek king Antiochus Epiphanies began a great persecution of the Jewish people.
 He invaded Judea and sacked Jerusalem.
 He even stormed into the Holy Temple and defiled it.

 Antiochus called himself Theos Epiphanes—“god manifest.”
-On God’s holy altar, he set up a an idol of Zeus with his face on it.
+On God’s holy altar, he set up a an idol of Zeus with his own face on it.
 He sacrificed a pig on the altar and threw the blood into the Holy of Holies.
 He cut the sacred, biblical scrolls into strips and burned them.
 In short, Antiochus completely defiled the second Temple in Jerusalem.

 However, the Jewish people revolted, and after a long and bitter war, the tiny Jewish army miraculously defeated the superpower of their day, sometimes winning battles against forces several times their size.